 When an employee returns to work after a grief, trauma, or life disruption, presenteeism is real.
 A grieving employee may be sitting through a meeting with his mind thinking back to his spouse’s death or a parent’s passing.
 Thoughts of funeral arrangements, estate planning, and the complications that arise from a serious life disruption can take even the best employee away from the task at hand.

-How can we reduce presenteeism when an employee comes back to work?
+Helping an employee come back to work?

 - Be Aware: Understanding our own feelings, and the feelings of a disrupted co-worker, help to create a healing and productive environment.

-- Develop Empathy: Taking the time to put yourself in the shoes of an employee or co-worker who has experienced a grief or traumatic event, is crucial for authentic interactions as well as retention.
+- Develop Empathy: Taking the time to put yourself in the shoes of an employee or co-worker who has experienced grief or traumatic event, is crucial for authentic interactions as well as retention.